hsinyehchen/Hadoop_practice/README.md

    2. Questions:
       1. For each student what is the hour during which the student has posted the most posts.
       2. Write a mapreduce program that would process the forum_node data and output the length of the post and the average answer.
+      3. Write a mapreduce program that would output Top 10 tags, ordered by the number of questions they appear in.